 NCAS experts to participate in IPCC Sixth Assessment Report

-Richard Allan, Nicolas Bellouin, Ed Hawkins, Tim Osborn, and Andrew Turner will help to produce the next world-leading climate change report, by reviewing existing scientific evidence on how the climate is changing and how it could change in future.
+Nicolas Bellouin, Ed Hawkins and Andrew Turner will help to produce the next world-leading climate change report, by reviewing existing scientific evidence on how the climate is changing and how it could change in future.

 The Sixth Assessment Report (AR6) will update our knowledge on climate change, its impacts and risks, and possible response options, and play an important role in implementing the Paris Agreement - in 2015 countries pledged to limit greenhouse gas emissions in order to limit global warming to 2°C, or ideally 1.5°C, above pre-industrial levels.
 The AR6 will help to inform policymakers, international climate negotiators and other stakeholders about the latest knowledge on all aspects of climate change.

-The NCAS researchers involved in AR6 will focus their attention on assessing research on the framing, context, and methods used in climate change science, the changing state of the climate system, the human influence on the climate system, linking global and regional climate change and water cycle changes.
+The NCAS researchers involved in AR6 will focus their attention on assessing research on the framing, context, and methods used in climate change science, the human influence on the climate system, and linking global and regional climate change.

 The IPCC's AR6 will be completed by 2023, in time for the first Global Stocktake, a periodic review of collective progress towards achieving the long-term goals of the Paris Agreement.